Clinics and Services

 Immunisations

-If you are going abroad, please refer to the Travel Clinic section.
+Travel vaccinations are not currently offered during the current pandemic.
+For future enquiries, please refer to the Travel Clinic section.
 For childhood immunisations please click here

 Joint Injection Clinic